Techtonica/curriculum/object-oriented-programming/restaurant recommender/RestaurantRecommender-part2.md

 #### Tips:
 - Although your wireframe will not be assessed, we highly recommend looking at websites that have successfully created UI for creating, retrieving, updating, deleting, and filtering data, and wireframe your design before starting to code with jQuery, HTML, or CSS.
 It will be much easier overall!
+- If you 'finish early', use your extra time to get user feedback and refine your app as much as you can.

 #### Good luck!